serjdrn/next-intl-analyzer/README.md

 # Next-intl Analyzer

+> **BETA STATUS**: This tool is currently in beta.
+We welcome contributions and feedback to help improve it!

 A command-line tool to analyze next-intl translations in Next.js projects.
 This tool helps you find unused and undeclared translations to keep your internationalization files clean and maintainable.

 > **Disclaimer**: This tool is **not** officially affiliated with or endorsed by the `next-intl` team.
 It is an independent analysis tool designed to help developers working with the `next-intl` library.
 See [DISCLAIMER.md](DISCLAIMER.md) for more details.